stackbuilders/tutorials/tutorials/haskell/dotenv-hs/tutorial.md

 The env vars will be in the environment before the rest of the application starts.

 # Conclusion
-Safety and complete set up configuration before execution is assured with dotenv Safey, because the execution of the application will stop if the necesary env vars are not defined the environment or in the dotenv file.
-And complete configuration, because the necesary env vars will be set up after dotenv execution.
+Safety and complete set up configuration before execution is assured with `dotenv` Safety, because the execution of the application will stop if the required env vars are not defined the environment or in the *dotenv file*.
+And complete configuration, because the necessary env vars will be set up after `dotenv` execution.
 Now, go ahead and use `dotenv` everywhere!

 [dotenv]: https://github.com/stackbuilders/dotenv-hs